kevbrnen/Music-Technology-Final-Project/README.md

 - [Sound Examples](Sound%20Examples/) contains some sound examples I created throughout the course of the project and for progress colloquiums

 ### Usage
-Installation information for the VST3 plug-in can be found [here](./JUCE%20Code/README.md)
+Installation information for the VST3 plug-in can be found [here](./JUCE%20Code/README.md).

+Prototyping Jupyter Notebook files can be found [here](./Prototyping/README.md), with relevant information as to how effects work, analysis and plots.